MorningStarGG/Firebot-Goal-Tracker/README.md

 ## License

 This script is provided as-is under the GPL-3.0 license.
 You are free to modify and distribute it according to your needs.

+## Acknowledgments
+Special thanks to the Firebot community for their support and contributions.

+---
+**AI Disclaimer:** Parts of this was made with vaious AI tools to speed development time.